.NET, .NET Core SDK Reference

 Using ConfigCat behind a proxy

-Provide your own network credentials (username/password) and proxy server settings (proxy server/port) by injecting a HttpClientHandler instance into the ConfigCatClient's initialization call.
+Provide your own network credentials (username/password) and proxy server settings (proxy server/port) by setting the

 var myProxySettings = new WebProxy(proxyHost, proxyPort)